How to Plan the Best Trip to the Coromandel Peninsula

 The Coromandel for Families

-Aside from building sandcastles on golden-sand beach after golden-sand beach, families taking a trip to the Coromandel can enjoy a varied array of activities together.
+Aside from building sandcastles on beach after beach, families taking a trip to the Coromandel can enjoy a varied array of activities together.
 See Cathedral Cove on a unique glass-bottom boat trip, say hello to the farm animals at one of the farm parks, play with water-powered inventions at The Waterworks and more!
 The fun doesn’t end once you return to your Coromandel accommodation, with many holiday parks and motels having children’s playgrounds, jumping pillows and extensive gardens to play in.
 Discover more about planning a family getaway in The Guide to the Coromandel for Families.

-Family Activities in the Coromandel
+Family Activities in The Coromandel

 - Feed the animals, see native birds and explore the museums of the Bullswool Farm Heritage Park (on Viator and Tripadvisor)